mikel-egana-aranguren/SADI-Galaxy-generic/README.md

 About
 -----

-SADI Generic is a Galaxy tool that can execute any SADI service (http://sadiframework.org/).
+SADI Generic is a Galaxy tool that can execute any [SADI](http://sadiframework.org/) service .
 The inputs for the tool are the service URL and an RDF file.
-SADI Generic infers whether the RDF can be consumed by the service, and if so it executes the service, producing the result RDF (RDF/XML).
+SADI Generic infers whether the RDF can be consumed by the service, and if so it invokes the service, producing the result RDF (RDF/XML).
 Another tool, RDF Syntax Converter, is included to process the result: it converts any RDF/XML file to N3, N-Triple, or, (more importantly for Galaxy) a tab delimited, three column file (Subject-Predicate-Object).

 Installation
 ------------